 What is the time commitment of FLP?

-Every Tuesday night from 7:30-9pm, students attend a leadership seminar with a guest speaker from the campus or Omaha community or a workshop that is focused on building leadership skills.
-Due to the nature of Tuesday night FLP commitments we require that all students not sign up for classes on Tuesday nights.
-Students participate in weekly service with their mentor groups and the day assigned is dependent on the students’ schedules.
+Every Tuesday night from 7:30-9pm, students attend a leadership seminar with a guest speaker from the campus or Omaha community, or a workshop focused on building leadership skills (FLP students must not sign up for classes on Tuesday nights).
+Students also participate in weekly service with their mentor groups.
+The day assigned is dependent on students’ schedules.
 Students are also pre-enrolled in a course that fits into the Magis Core.
-Other than that, we have one weekend service event a month and about one social event a month.
+Finally, FLP students participate in one weekend service event each month and one social event each month.

 Can I be involved in other activities on campus and FLP?

 The purpose of FLP’s Community Activism is to empower freshmen to become agents of change by exploring the process of social change.
-It begins with the students having the time to research, learn and look for needs in the surrounding communities.
-After that, they choose an issue or need that they are passionate about and want to improve.
+It begins with time to research, learn and look for needs in the surrounding communities they’re passionate about addressing.
 Then, as leaders, the students develop a plan to work to improve the issue or need, which often involves bringing people together to accomplish the goal of affecting a need in the community.
-Hopefully, after the freshmen year, students will have the desire to continue the involvement with the cause or organization and see changes throughout their Creighton careers.
+After the freshmen year, students often have the desire to continue their involvement with the cause and continue to make an impact.

-Last year we raised over $5,500 as a gross amount on the Thanksgiving Dinner, and donated 1,000 books and 60 blankets for our Spring Community Activism Project.
+Last year FLP raised over $5,500 for Precious Memories Daycare through a Thanksgiving Dinner fundraiser.
+FLP also donated 1,000 books and 60 blankets through its Spring Community Activism Project.

 Community is one of the most important aspects of the Freshman Leadership Program.
 Sixty freshmen bring their experiences, energy, and passion and live together on the same floor.
 Each semester, community-building activities are offered through the program.
 These provide fun and challenging opportunities for the freshman to leave campus and get to know each other and themselves even better.